Skip to main content

 Orchestration Models & Responsibility

 The Subscriptions Module offers two distinct orchestration models, configured via the merchant_initiation flag.
-This parameter serves as the fundamental architectural decision for your integration, defining not only which party is responsible for driving the subscription lifecycle, but also governing the behavior of critical financial parameters:
+This parameter serves as the fundamental architectural decision for your integration, defining which party is responsible for driving the subscription lifecycle.

 1. Merchant-Driven (merchant_initiation: true)